torchmd/torchmd/README.md

 TorchMD intends to provide a simple to use API for performing molecular dynamics using PyTorch.
 This enables researchers to more rapidly do research in force-field development as well as integrate seamlessly neural network potentials into the dynamics, with the simplicity and power of PyTorch.

 TorchMD is currently WIP so feel free to provide feedback on the API or potential bugs in the GitHub issue tracker.

+Also check TorchMD-Net for fast and accurate neural network potentials https://github.com/torchmd/torchmd-net/

 ## Citation